n8willis/opentype-shaping-documents/opentype-shaping-telugu.md

 #### 3.4: rphf ####

-The `rphf` feature replaces initial "Ra,Halant" sequences with the "Reph" glyph.
+The `rphf` feature replaces initial "Ra,Halant,ZWJ" sequences with the "Reph" glyph.

-  - An initial "Ra,Halant,ZWJ" sequence, however, must not be tagged for the `rphf` substitution.